DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/6 Row/rowType.md

 - *"filter"*
     The [filter row](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/filterRow '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/filterRow/').

 Properties available in the row object depend on the row type.
-For example, the [data](/Documentation/ApiReference/UI_Widgets/dxTreeList/Row/#data) and [key](/api-reference/10%20UI%20Widgets/dxTreeList/6%20Row/key.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Row/#key') properties are available only for *detail*, *detailAdaptive* and *data* rows.
+For example, the [key](/api-reference/10%20UI%20Widgets/dxTreeList/6%20Row/key.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Row/#key') property is available only for *detail*, *detailAdaptive* and *data* rows.
 To get information on a particular property, see its description.